sosy-lab/benchexec/doc/benchexec.md

 Typically tasks for `benchexec` correspond to an input file of the benchmarked tool.
 The easiest way to specify tasks inside a `<tasks>` tag is with the `<include>` tag, which contains a file-name pattern.
-If the file-name patterns point to `.yml` files in the task-template format of BenchExec, these are parsed by `benchexec` as explained in the following section.
+If the file-name patterns point to `.yml` files in the task-definition format of BenchExec, these are parsed by `benchexec` as explained in the following section.
 Otherwise, one task is created for each file matching the file-name pattern, and the respective file is given to the tool as input file.